8hcraft/Botanica-project/Botanica Project description.md

     To obtain the rewards, incliuding tree seed, Gotchi Gardner need to come to the Tree, and shake it in order to try it's luck.

 **Shake the Tree** is a VRF call, that using formula of Gardening skill per wallet, calculating your total efforts and fails that been made by you, as a Gardener.
+You are able to click on the Harvest button any time, but keep in mind, that your Gardening skill affecting it's odds on the succes